Emergency:

 Low to moderate doses of coffee increase alertness and energy levels.
 Caffeine, the stimulant present in coffee, blocks some brain receptors associated with sleep and other cognitive functions.
 This phenomenon temporarily shuts off fatigue.

-Role Of Coffee In Reducing Type 2 Diabetes Risk
+Role Of Coffee in Reducing Type 2 Diabetes Risk

 Studies have shown that individuals drinking four to five cups of coffee daily had a lower risk of developing type 2 diabetes.
 Coffee consumption prevents the deterioration of liver and beta cell (pancreatic cells producing insulin) function, improving insulin resistance.
 Filtered and decaffeinated coffee is the preferred option.
 Having said that, individual tolerance to the beverage may vary, hence people should consult with diabetes doctors before including coffee in their diet.

-Coffee'S Effects On Brain Function And Aging
+Coffee'S Effects on Brain Function and Aging

 Some research studies have established the link of coffee consumption with the prevention of cognitive decline and improved brain function, such as enhanced short-term alertness, enabling the brain to assimilate more information.
 Dark roasted coffee, both decaf and regular, has protective effects on the brain.
 However, more research is necessary to discover the exact mechanisms of this process.